Dariusch/plenty_client/README.md

 # Calls
 Note:
-  - required parameters need to be passed in, otherwise you will receive an PlentyMarketsResponseError
+  - required parameters need to be passed in, otherwise you will receive an PlentyClient::ResponseError
   - This Client handles no validation, it is only a gateway to the API

 Once you are set up you can use the client like so: